Daraga: Early history

 The early history of Daraga dates back to the 12th century when the area was first settled by traders.
 The name “Daraga” was derived from a type of tree that once grew abundantly on a hill where a baroque-style Catholic church now stands.

 Spanish colonial era

 In 1578, Franciscan missionaries arrived and established a mission in the area, naming it Budiao.
 The settlement was later renamed Cagsawa.
 By 1595, Cagsawa had become a visita or satellite mission station under the jurisdiction of the nearby town of Camalig.

-In 1772, Governor-General Simón de Anda renamed Cagsawa to Salcedo, although the town would later revert to the name Daraga.
-The municipality suffered a major tragedy in 1814 when the eruption of Mayon Volcano destroyed the town, killing around 1,200 people who had sought refuge inside the Cagsawa Church.
+In 1772, Governor-General Simón de Anda y Salazar renamed Cagsawa to Salcedo, although the town would later revert to the name Daraga.
+The municipality suffered a major tragedy in 1814 when the eruption of Mayon Volcano destroyed the town, killing around 1,200 people who had sought refuge inside Cagsawa Church.

-Formal governance of Daraga was organized in 1815, with Venancio Espíritu Salomon serving as Barangay Captain.
+Formal governance of Daraga was organized in 1815, with Venancio Espíritu Salomón serving as Barangay Captain.
 Under the Becerra Law of 1892, Daraga became part of Legazpi City.